Faʼaʼā: Parks and recreation

 There is one long coastal beach park with 3 playgrounds per kilometer and concrete spaces where Tahitian dancers perform.
 Coconut trees dot the coastline and can be up to 40 ft tall.
 There are many more parks in the neighborhoods of Faaā.
 The usual park in Faaā has a playground, open grass spaces, and trees and only a few have Basketball courts.
 School parks have mainly open grass spaces and a few trees.
 There are about 170 parks in Faaā.
 Hiking trails can be found in the mountains of Tahiti.
 It is part of the Faaā Nature Park.
 There are viewing points viewing the Papeete Area.
 The harbor can also be seen with the Aremiti Ferry coming in and out of the harbor.
 Mape trees grow in the park.
 The hiking trails are made of dirt and are 4 ft wide.
 Sometimes the mape tree roots grow on the trails making them dangerous at those points.
 Many birds fly over the trails and some rivers run through the park.
 Birdwatching is very popular among the tourists.
 There is a visitor center near which starts the main hiking trail.
 Moorea can be seen across the Pacific Ocean from some of the viewing points.
 Souvenir shops are found in the mountain parks.
 Postcards are very popular for the tourist coming to Faaā.
 Other souvenirs at the shop include towels, small tikis, and Tahitian card games.
 There are also hiking trails in nearby communes of Tahiti and Moorea.

 Economy

 Air Tahiti has its head office on the airport property in Faaā.
 There are many supermarkets in Faaā.
 The supermarkets mainly sell bread, milk, fruits, and ice cream.
 There is also one of the largest malls in French Polynesia in downtown Faaā.
 It has a clothing store a market, and a souvenir shop.
 The now defunct Air Moorea had its head office in Faaā.
 Many people that work in other communes such as Papeete or Teahupoo live in Faaā.
 There are businesses like McDonald's that are close to the public beach.
 The port of Papeete has many workers that live in Faaā.
 Many other people that work in Papeete or Teahupoo live in Faaā.
-McDonald's is a popular restaurant in Faaā that is close to the beach, just off Tahiti's west coast freeway.
 The port of Papeete has many workers who live in Faaā.
 There is a Carrefour market in the commune.